Aloo Methi ki Sabji | आलू मेथी की सब्ज़ी

 • Turn off the heat.
 Add some lemon juice and mix well.
 Serve hot

-I love to pair this dry aloo methi bhaji with a side of dal such as spicy Chana Dal and rotis.
-You can also serve some Jeera Rice or simply boiled rice with this aloo methi stirfry and dal.
+I love to pair this dry aloo methi bhaji with a side of dal, such as spicy chana dal, and rotis.
+You can also serve some jeera rice or simply boiled rice with this alooethi stir-fry and dal.

 Mixing Bowl | Cooking Pan | Electric Chopper

-During winters, aloo methi is a very popular side dish at most Indian restaurants, especially those which serve north Indian cuisine.
-Some also serve a more simplified version of this aloo methi where no onion or garlic is used.
+During winters, aloo methi is a very popular side dish at most Indian restaurants, especially those that serve North Indian cuisine.
+Some also serve a more simplified version of this aloo methi recipe where no onion or garlic is used.
 It is more of a stir fry where potatoes cut in cubes are tossed with finely chopped fresh fenugreek leaves and some spices.

 Throughout the rest of the year, when fresh methi leaves aren’t available, this aloo methi can be easily made using kasuri methi or dried fenugreek leaves.
 Just a fat pinch of kasuri methi rubbed between palms is usually enough to flavour a pan full of potatoes.
 That is so because the dried fenugreek leaves are much more flavourful than the fresh ones.

-Like most of the green leafy vegetables, methi leaves have dirt sticking to its leaves.
+Like most green leafy vegetables, methi leaves have dirt sticking to them.
 So, it is very important to prep and wash them well before cooking.
-Discard the dried or rotten leaves and stocks from the bunch.
-Then remove the thick portion of the stacks which are often too fibrous.
+Discard the dried or rotten leaves and stalks from the bunch.
+Then remove the thick portion of the stalks, which are often too fibrous.

 Ingredients